-On September 15, 1921, WBZ-AM signed-on as the first radio station serving Boston and New England.
+On September 21, 1921, WBZ-AM signed-on as the first radio station in Boston, Massachusetts.
 Since then, local business owners have depended on radio advertising to successfully market their goods and service.
-Using any advertising metric, despite the inundation of new media options, radio remains the most potent medium for fulfilling the marketing objectives of New England area business owners of every size.
+Using any advertising metric, despite the inundation of new media options, radio remains the most potent medium for fulfilling the marketing objectives of New England business owners of every size.

 ABOUT BEASLEY MEDIA GROUP